Broadly speaking there are two kinds of "Christianity" in ¹America :

 · Morality is relative and subjective.
 We have our own truth.
 What is right for you is not necessarily right for me or others.
 There are no absolutes -- a key tenant of postmodernism.

-· This life is all there is, so eat, drink, and be merry i.e. make the most of it... if it feels good do it, and the like.
+· This life is all there is, so eat, drink, and be merry, i.e. make the most of it... if it feels good, do it, and the like.

 The distinction between cultural and grace-driven Christians is important for two reasons:

-1. Non-Christians do not understand this difference (because they have not partaken of and experienced the power of grace and God's perfect forgiveness) and therefore lump these different "kinds" of Christians into the same group.
-Why does this matter?
-Many attitudes and approaches to various cultural issues can be very ³differently between cultural and grace-driven Christians.
+Does this matter?
+Many attitudes and approaches to various cultural issues can be very ³different between cultural and grace-driven Christians.
 As a result, grace-driven Christians are attributed certain views and attitudes the cultural Christian holds which they don’t necessarily agree with.
 For these reasons, these two approaches may look and sound the same to a non-Christian (and on the surface, they are in fact similar) but they are driven by a very different reason-motive.

 2. Those who adhere only to cultural Christianity do not necessarily understand or agree with the message of grace and may in fact be Christian only culturally in how they view the world (the first 3 bullet points above).
-They are not, in fact, followers of Jesus as the bible defines it i.e. they may not be true believers when it comes to the central message of Christianity — the gospel of grace.
+They are not, in fact, true followers of Jesus as the bible defines it, i.e. they may not be true believers when it comes to the central message of Christianity — the gospel of grace.

-For a discussion on why there are hypocrites in the church click here
+For a discussion on why there are hypocrites in the

-For a discussion on the church's tendency to legalistic morality, click here
+For a discussion on the church's tendency to legalistic morality, click here.

-For a discussion on the difference between the gospel and religion click here
+For a discussion on the difference between the gospel and religion click here.

 __________________________________

-¹and elsewhere though this appears to be more common in the western church and particularly in America
+¹and elsewhere though this appears to be more common in the western church and particularly in America .

 ²there can be some blending of worldviews between cultural Christians and nonbelievers but generally, if someone adheres to one of the distinguishing fundamentals of a cultural Christian worldview, they tend to adhere to all of them i.e. they all tend to hang together or not at all.

-³"Cultural Christians" tend to be more rigid and unyielding in their approach to life.
+³"Cultural Christians"tend to be more rigid and unyielding in their approach to life.
 Their emphasis is more about being right than caring i.e. loving your neighbor.
 Grace-driven Christians tend to be more patient, understanding, and loving (though not automatically).
 To say it another way they bear the fruit of the Spirit.
 Like their Lord, they operate by grace and truth, and in that order.
 They understand the key essence of how we live is based on loving God with all our hearts and our neighbor as ourselves i.e. truth is vital but love is the primary driving force of their lives.
 They also understand to love God with all our heart... we must first know the love of God personally -- our love for Him and obedience to him is a response to His love for us.
-For more on this click here and hereOf course, there are always exceptions among any of these various groups.
+For more on this click here and here.
+Of course, there are always exceptions among any of these various groups.

 ⁴I make this distinction based on my own experience not theory.
 What do I mean?
 I used to be a cultural Christian to a great extent up until around 1998 (I came to Christ in 1971).
 And this was after I had gone to Bible College and been involved in lay ministry for several years.
 I have found there is a huge difference between being able to articulate the gospel message (which I could do well) and actually experiencing grace.
 I think I genuinely knew Christ before then but it was far more in my head than my heart.
 I have concluded there are many (maybe most) within the church today that are like I was rather than how I am now.
 I think many of those folks are truly Christians as the Bible defines it, but I have observed many who may not be.
 Only God knows their hearts we do not.
 Christ did say however by their fruits you will know them.
 Loving God and our neighbor is the greatest evidence and fruit of grace (Spirit) driven followers of Christ.